 - John Walton (JW)—BioLogos Advisory Board Member, Old Testament Scholar

 - Fazale “Fuz” Rana (FR)—Vice President of Research & Apologetics at Reasons to Believe, Biochemist

-- Robert Stewart—Professor of Philosophy and Theology at New Orleans Baptist Seminary
+- Robert Stewart (not identified in transcript)—Professor of Philosophy and Theology at New Orleans Baptist Seminary

 - Deborah Haarsma (DH)—BioLogos President, Astrophysicist